mjordan/islandora_scg/README.md

 ![Islandora Sample Content Generator thumbnail for paged content](https://dl.dropboxusercontent.com/u/1015702/linked_to/islandora_scg/islandora_scg_sample_tn_paged.jpg)

 The images aren't meant to look good, they're intended to act as *lorem ipsum* content so you can test your site's configuration and behavior, or quickly populate an Islandora instance for training.

-Also, since the content is loaded using Islandora's standard batch tools, all the standard derivatives are created.
+As an added bonus, since all sample content is loaded using Islandora's standard batch tools, all the standard derivatives are created.

 ## Requirements